“The sky broke like an egg into full sunset and the water caught fire“.

 Remove the lid, make 4 hollows in the vegetable mixture using a spoon.
 Break one egg into each hollow.

 Add bell pepper strips.
 The heat should be low.
-Cover and cook until the eggs are set and bell peppers crisp tender, 4-5 minutes.
+Cover and cook until the eggs are set to suit your taste and bell peppers are crisp tender, 4-5 minutes.